raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-15-how-to-be-a-good-manager.md

 * **Setup some guard rails**
     - try to **identify what information you need to feel good** about the progress, and then **the best way to get the information** without being overbearing or micromanaging the details
-        + like setup daily status meetings to go voer progress, bi-weekly code reviews to go over implementation, or weekly one-on-ones with other people on the project
+        + like setup daily status meetings to go over progress, bi-weekly code reviews to go over implementation, or weekly one-on-ones with other people on the project

 * **Help them come up with a plan**
     - **have them draft up a plan** and bring it back to you